jtian0/workspace_cuSZ-i/README.md

   - e.g., CentOS 7 onward, Ubuntu 22.04.
 - We require CUDA SDK of version 11.4 onward but lower than 12.5 (i.e., 11.4 to 12.4, inclusively).
   - corresponding to CUDA driver of version 470 onward.
-  - The profiler (Nsight Systems) has not yet supported the latest 12.5 as of June 2024.
+  - CUDA 12.5 was tested not compatible.
 - We require C++17-compliant host compiler.
   - e.g., GCC 9.3 onward.
 - We require a modern cmake build system.